Protecting and Advocating for Tasmania's Future through Better Planning.

 PMAT’s vision is for Tasmania to be a global leader in planning excellence.
 We believe best practice planning must embrace and respect all Tasmanians, enhance community well-being, health and prosperity, nourish and care for Tasmania’s outstanding natural values, recognise and enrich our cultural heritage and, through democratic and transparent processes, deliver sustainable, integrated development in harmony with the surrounding environment.

-A Critical Moment for Democracy: Make a Submission to #ScrapTheDAP
+A Critical Moment for Democracy: #ScrapTheDAP

 The Tasmanian government has released draft legislation to empower the Planning Minister to remove assessment and approval of developments from the normal local council process and have it done by Development Assessment Panels (DAPs).
 This fast-track process will remove elected councillors from having a say on the most controversial and destructive developments affecting local communities.
 There will be no right for the community to appeal the final decision to the planning tribunal.
-The criteria being considered would enable virtually any development, except for industrial and mining developments regulated by the EPA, to be taken out of the normal local council assessment process and instead be assessed by DAPs, including developments already refused such as the kunanyi/Mt Wellington cable car, high-rise buildings in Hobart and new developments such as large-scale subdivisions like Skylands development at Droughty Point.
+The criteria being considered would enable virtually any development, except for industrial and mining developments regulated by the EPA, to be taken out of the normal local council assessment process and instead be assessed by DAPs, including developments already refused such as the kunanyi/Mt Wellington cable car, high-rise buildings in Hobart, UTAS Sandy Bay Campus re-development and new developments such as large-scale subdivisions like Skylands development at Droughty Point.

 Save Tasmania's Coasts